Personal information charter

 - consider privacy risks when we are planning to change the way we use or hold personal information

-- train our staff to ensure your personal information is used and protected properly
+- train our staff to ensure we properly use and protect your personal information

 How to find out what personal information we hold about you